-Missed deadlines are never good and can reflect poorly on you, as a leader.
-The interviewer would like to understand better how you react to disappointment and plans not going your way.
-Give an example of a time when your team missed a deadline and walk the interviewer through the action that you took.
+Missed deadlines are never a good situation and can reflect poorly on you as a leader.
+The interviewer would like to understand better how you react to disappointment when plans do not go your way.

 "My team is highly efficient, and we rarely miss a deadline.
 When we do, it's surprising.
 We had a very challenging client last year who made a significant amount of changes throughout the entire project.
 These changes caused us to miss our deadline.
 I took action after that to ensure a better client onboarding process.
-This new process made sure we dug deeper with each client at the start which has resulted in fewer mid-project changes."
+This new process made sure we dug deeper with each client at the start, which has resulted in fewer mid-project changes."

 "Our office is highly collaborative so, when we miss a deadline, we all take accountability.
-As the leader, I need to be accountable for the project as a whole and for that reason, I always call the client to let them know of any hiccups we are having along the way."
+As the leader, I need to be accountable for the project as a whole, and for that reason, I always call the client to let them know of any hiccups we are having along the way."